 We also share our expertise by offering training.

 The annual Clinical Conference explores issues and topics central to psychoanalytic practice.
 We have been putting on events of this nature for over 30 years and speakers have included Edna O’Shaughnessy, Margaret Rustin, Michael Rustin, Margot Waddell, David Bell, Mike Brearley, Ron Britton, Kate Barrows, David Morgan, Fakhry Davids, Richard Rusbridger, Kate Pugh, Ricky Emmanuel, Joanne Stubley and many more.
-Our next clinical conference will be on Saturday 16th May 2020 on the subject of Grief with Jane Milton and Eve Ashley, Further details and booking will appear here shortly.
+Our next clinical conference will be on Saturday 16th May 2020 on the subject of Grief with Jane Milton and Eve Ashley.
+Further details here.

 The Bridge Foundation has established a close partnership with Shakespeare at the Tobacco Factory (stf).
 Each year we hold a joint conference which addresses one of the plays in their current season.
 Read more Previous events have featured Sir Jonathan Miller and psychoanalyst David Bell discussing Miller’s production of Hamlet, and psychoanalytic psychotherapist Jane Cheshire and Lesel Dawson from the University of Bristol’s English Department discussing The Tempest.
 We have also put on arts conferences around opera, literature, poetry, cinema and art.